GDPR Compliance Guide

 Consenti is built from the ground up around GDPR requirements.
 All core design decisions follow the six lawfulness principles in Article 5.

-opt-in — covers GDPR (EU / EEA), UK GDPR, PIPEDA (Canada), POPIA (South Africa), PDPA-TH (Thailand), APPI (Japan), and KVKK (Turkey).
-Use compliance: { type: 'opt-in' } in your ConsentiSetup config to activate the opt-in consent model.Official references
+opt-in — covers GDPR (EU / EEA), UK GDPR, PDPA-TH (Thailand), and KVKK (Turkey) by default.
+PIPEDA (Canada), POPIA (South Africa), and APPI (Japan) auto-resolve to the more permissive general-privacy-consent group instead — see the Compliance Groups page for why — but their own regulation pages recommend opting into opt-in for stronger alignment.
+Use compliance: { type: 'opt-in' } in your ConsentiSetup config to activate the opt-in Compliance Group explicitly.Official references

 - Regulation (EU) 2016/679 — full text on EUR-Lex